How To Fix DNS Error NW-102311-8 On PS5

 Primary DNS – Image Credits (Emopulse)

-8. In the Primary DNS field, put in “8.8.8.8”.
+7. In the Primary DNS field, put in “8.8.8.8”.

-9. Put “8.8.4.4” under the Secondary DNS field.
+8. Put “8.8.4.4” under the Secondary DNS field.

-10. Click the OK option on the right after that.
+9. Click the OK option on the right after that.
 Wait for your PS5 to perform a network test.

 After finishing, you should verify that the error has been corrected.

-Because of interactions with your firewall, the PS5 DNS error could occur.
-Your firewall needs to be configured.
-Copying the IP address found on your router will allow you to connect to it.
-Alternatively, connect your PS5 or another computer straight to the router.
 You may need to contact your ISP to ask them to turn off any ISP services you may be using, such as Parental Control, which may restrict incoming connections.
-Here are the general guidelines for momentarily turning off the firewall on your router.

 Disable Firewall